TheJacksonLaboratory/acm-bcb-singularity2021/section_02.md

 # Singularity Basics

-## Learn Singularity basics:  pull, shell, exec, run (./container), search, inspect, bind mounts (25-30 min)
+## Learn Singularity basics:  pull, shell, exec, search, bind mounts (25-30 min)

 #### Now that we have a brief overview of what containers are, let’s get into how we can actually interact with them.